 A modified societal perspective scenario was undertaken, which considered absenteeism, presenteeism, and disability due to UC.
-In this scenario, the cost per QALY was reduced substantially for all TIMs, with infliximab and infliximab-abda falling below the \$150,000 per QALY threshold for the biologic-naïve population.
+In this scenario, the cost per QALY was reduced substantially for all TIMs, with infliximab and infliximab biosimilars falling to or below the \$100,000 per QALY threshold for the biologic-naïve population.